 - Heavy: full messaging development If you’re doing something new for someone new, you’ll need major messaging work, most likely including revisions to your core messaging.

-A real-world example of a light approach: RSF Social Finance needed to extend its reach beyond dedicated supporters to audiences who shared RSF’s values but weren’t necessarily knowledgeable about social enterprise finance.
+A real-world example of a light approach to a fresh story: RSF Social Finance needed to extend its reach beyond dedicated supporters to audiences who shared RSF’s values but weren’t necessarily knowledgeable about social enterprise finance.
 We supplemented RSF’s messaging and then made it real to the expanded audience through a storytelling program.

 Competition is heating up

 When you cut a fresh path or stake out your own niche, you typically need messaging that explains what you do and why people should want it.
 But when competitors start to crowd your space, you’ll need messages that make you distinctive in order to stay out front.
-“We do it better” or “we were first” won’t cut it.
-Those claims may be worth making, but neither is enough to maintain a strong brand.
+Simply saying “we do it better” or “we were first” won’t cut it.
+Those claims are worth making, but neither is enough to maintain a strong brand.

-The competitive messaging challenge may require a fresh creative approach, new market research, greater attention to the ways your company (not just your products or services) is different, or all of those things.
-We helped a client stand out against rising competition by extending a distinctive brand voice into a full messaging platform, then playing it through with thought leadership pieces, web copy and content marketing that sounded like no one else in the field.
+The competitive messaging challenge in developing a fresh story may require a new creative approach, market research, greater attention to the ways your company (not just your products or services) is different, or all of those things.
+We helped one B2B services client stand out against rising competition by extending a distinctive brand voice into a full messaging platform, then playing it through with thought leadership pieces, web copy and content marketing that sounded like no one else in the field.

-Even if your messaging is on the level of a pop song earworm—people can’t forget it—sooner or later your enterprise is going to go through some kind of change that requires a refresh.
-Timely messaging adjustments will help you benefit from growth and change, ensure that new initiatives succeed, and keep you in control of your story.
+Even if your messaging is on the level of a pop song earworm—people can’t forget it—sooner or later your enterprise is going to go through some kind of change that requires a fresh story.
+Timely messaging adjustments will help you benefit from growth and change, ensure that new initiatives succeed and keep you in control.